-- Client Specifies how the administrator is authenticated when logging into the switch via Telnet, SSH, a web browser, or the console interface. - Authentication Method Selects the authentication method.
+- Client Specifies how the administrator is authenticated when logging into the switch via Telnet, SSH, or a web browser. - ◆ Authentication Method Selects the authentication method.
 (Options: None, Local, RADIUS, TACACS+; Default: Local) Selecting the option "None" disables access through the specified management interface. - ◆ Fallback Uses the local user database for authentication if none of the configured authentication servers are alive.
 This is only possible if the Authentication Method is set to something else than "none" or "local."